Continuous Family of Equilibria of the 3D Axisymmetric Relativistic Vlasov-Maxwell System: Set up

 \section{Set up}

 Let us introduce the basic settings of the stationary RVM problem.
-We consider the 3D relativistic Vlasov-Maxwell (RVM) system \eqref{Vlasovtwospecies} -- \eqref{Maxwelltwospecies-2} on the axisymmetric bounded domain $\Omega \subset \mathbb{R}^3$.
-We assume axisymmetry in the problem and use cylindrical coordinates $(r, \varphi , z )$.
-We consider a plasma constrained inside a closed region $\Omega$, which is a $C^1$ axisymmetric (with respect to the $z$-axis) domain in $\mathbb{R}^3$, i.e. rotational invariant around the $z$-axis. $\Omega$ can be viewed as a solid of revolution, determined as follows: Consider a counterclockwisely parametrized $C^1$ curve $\mathcal{C}$ in the plane $\{ \varphi = 0\}$, where $\beta$ is the arclength parameter:
+We consider the 3D relativistic Vlasov-Maxwell (RVM) system \eqref{Vlasovtwospecies} -- \eqref{Maxwelltwospecies-2} on the axisymmetric bounded domain $\Omega \subset \mathbb{R}^3$ with axisymmetry in the problem, and use cylindrical coordinates $(r, \varphi , z )$.
+We consider a plasma constrained inside a closed bounded $C^1$ axisymmetric domain $\Omega$ in $\mathbb{R}^3$, i.e. $\Omega$ is rotational invariant around the $z$-axis. $\Omega$ can be viewed as a solid of revolution, determined as follows: Consider a counterclockwisely parametrized $C^1$ curve $\mathcal{C}$ in the plane $\{ \varphi = 0\}$, where $\beta$ is the arclength parameter:

 with either

 or,

 Rotating $\mathcal{C}$ around the $z$-axis gives the boundary for the domain $\partial \Omega$.
 In all these cases, the boundary $\partial \Omega$ is $C^1$ smooth.
 We denote